UniMath/agda-unimath/src/group-theory/torsors.lagda.md

 ## Idea

-A torsor of `G` is a group action wich equivalent to the principal group action of `G`.
+A torsor of `G` is a group action wich merely equivalent to the principal group action of `G`.

 ## Definitions